Can I Sue If My Child Is Injured In An Accident?

 Speak with a Personal Injury Lawyer in New York

-For more than two decades, Douglas and London have helped New Yorkers pursue claims of negligence on behalf of minors.
+For more than two decades, Douglas & London have helped New Yorkers pursue claims of negligence on behalf of minors.
 While most cases result in a settlement, we have the resources necessary to seek maximum compensation, particularly when the injuries are long-lasting or permanent.
-Contact Douglas and London to speak with an experienced New York City personal injury lawyer.
+Contact Douglas & London to speak with an experienced New York City personal injury lawyer.
 We understand the financial burden that accompanies the injury of a child, which is why we work on a contingency basis.
 You pay nothing to meet with us or file your lawsuit.
 We cover all the upfront expenses of litigation, and you pay the standard legal fee upon the successful resolution of your claim.